 - Encourage reading before bed

 - Have a consistent bedtime routine and time (in our home we get into PJ's, brush teeth, read a few stories, pray, and then I rock her for about 5 minutes while singing a few songs.
-Then I place her in the crib and typically she is asleep within half an hour of so.
-Bedtime is as close to 8:00pm as we can get each night.
+Then I place her in the crib and typically she is asleep within half an hour or so.
+Bedtime is as close to 8:00 pm as we can get each night.
 We started this routine at birth).

 *Note: Many children with sensory processing disorders can also have sleep disturbances.
 If you feel your child may have a sleeping disorder, please consult your physician and see about having a sleep study or other tests done to rule out any of these issues.